teeteeteeteetee/adobe-discord-rpc/README.md

 Adobe Discord Rich Presence is an extension that connects Adobe apps with Discord and provides information for your profile.
 The extension auto-launches on app start up!

 # Please do not clone the repository, get the extension from "Releases" https://github.com/lolitee/adobe-discord-rpc/releases
-# .zxp method is currently broken, use the other one
-# animate is most likely broken

 ![](demo/preview.gif)